nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. `CommandHistorySelector` is responsible for the logic of navigating command history.
 Its implementation is detailed [here](#navigate-history).

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("idel 1")` API call.
+#### Command parsing and execution

-Many other commands have a similar flow, differing only by the specific command parser class, command class and interaction with the model.
+The `Logic` component handles the parsing and execution of commands, and most of them follow the same flow, differing only by the specific command parser class, command class and interaction with the model.
+The example Sequence Diagram below shows the parsing and execution process for the `execute("idel 1")` API call.

 ![Interactions Inside the Logic Component for the `idel 1` Command](images/DeleteSequenceDiagram.png)